 War Related Illness and Injury Study Center

-In 2022, VA’s Office of Patient Care Services, Health Outcomes of Military Exposures (HOME), designated CA War Related Illness and Injury Study Center (WRIISC) to explore the effects of deployment related exposures have on the health and well-being of women Veterans.
-This has been accomplished by providing post-deployment health expertise to Veterans through clinical programs, research, and education.
-WOMEN was established in October 2022 to research how military women’s post-deployment health concerns and needs differ from men.
-Specifically, how deployment-related exposures may affect women differently in the long-term and how that affects their care needs.
-Using the WRIISC clinical, research, and educational teams, WOMEN will be able to identify trends to develop research questions and studies, educational materials on exposures and their unique effect on women and help to educate providers on how to best care for women Veterans with deployment-related exposure health conditions.
+In 2022, VA’s Office of Patient Care Services, Health Outcomes of Military Exposures (HOME), designated CA War Related Illness and Injury Study Center (WRIISC) to explore the effects of military environmental exposures (MEE) on the health and well-being of women Veterans.
+This has been accomplished by providing post-MEE health expertise to Veterans through clinical programs, research, and education.
+WOMEN was established in October 2022 to research how military women’s post-MEE health concerns and needs differ from men, specifically how MEE may affect women differently in the long-term and how that affects their care needs.
+It became a Center of Excellence in February 2024.
+Using the WRIISC clinical, research, and educational teams, WOMEN CoE will be able to identify trends to develop research questions and studies, educational materials on exposures and their unique effect on women and help to educate providers on how to best care for women Veterans with MEE-related health conditions.

 Who We Are

-WOMEN staff are a diverse group of clinicians, researchers, and health & wellness experts.
+WOMEN CoE staff are a diverse group of clinicians, researchers, and health & wellness experts.